Introduction & Market Context

 Rank: 2

-Ideal For: Customer-Centric Organizations, Retail, Travel, Service.
+Ideal For: Customer-focused organisations, Retail, Travel, Service industries.

 Core Capabilities:

-• Service Agent: Resolves customer cases autonomously.
+- Service Agent: Handles customer cases on its own.

 Integration: MuleSoft for deep API integration.
 Zero-copy integration with Snowflake and Databricks.